 - In our maze and in life, we have to go through Jesus' death on the cross to get to heaven.
 What are some other paths people follow to try to get to heaven?
-(Try to do good things and be a good person, go to church enough, say a prayer over and over, give to the needy, etc.) - Why is Jesus the only way to get to heaven? - Have you decided to believe in Jesus and take the path to heaven?
+(Try to do good things and be a good person, go to church enough, say a prayer over and over, give to the needy, etc.) - In the skit for our Large Group, only one coach got the runner through the race.
+In life, only one path gets you to heaven!
+Why is Jesus the only way to get to heaven? - Have you decided to believe in Jesus and take the path to heaven?